Take full control of your AI Roleplay

 Using New Window to expand the workspace across multiple screens

-For users on laptops or with only one monitor, we also introduced the option to expand the coding area within a panel.
+For users on laptops or with only one monitor, we also introduced the option to expand the input field within a panel.
 While not as powerful as New Window, it relieved some of the frustration developers feel when working with limited screen space.

 Field expansion within a panel feature